smhz101/user-request-manager/README.md

 - `POST /wp-json/urm/v1/settings`: Update plugin settings.
 - `GET /wp-json/urm/v1/requests-by-user?identifier={email_or_id}`: Fetch user requests by email or user ID.

+### Upcoming Features:

+- **User Dashboard Integration**:

+  - Allow users to log in and view their own request status and history.
+  - Enable users to update or delete their requests from the dashboard.

+- **Advanced Search and Filters for Admin**:

+  - Implement advanced search capabilities for administrators to quickly find user requests based on keywords, dates, or user details.
+  - Provide filter options to narrow down requests by their status, type, or other metadata.

+- **Notifications System**:

+  - Integrate real-time notifications to inform administrators of new requests or updates.
+  - Option for users to receive email notifications regarding the status of their requests.

+- **Analytics and Reporting**:

+  - Introduce an analytics dashboard for administrators to track and visualize request patterns, peak times, and other essential metrics.
+  - Generate reports for periodic review or audits.

+- **Bulk Actions**:

+  - Allow administrators to perform bulk actions like marking multiple requests as read, deleting, or archiving.

+- **Customizable Email Templates**:

+  - Provide an interface for administrators to customize the email templates used for notifications and communications.

+- **Integration with Other CRM Tools**:

+  - Enable integration with popular Customer Relationship Management (CRM) tools to streamline user data management and communications.

+- **Automated Responses**:

+  - Implement a system for automatic responses based on specific triggers or keywords in user requests.

+- **Improved Security Features**:

+  - Enhanced security measures, such as two-factor authentication, to ensure the safety of user data.

+- **Mobile Responsive Admin Dashboard**:

+  - Ensure the admin dashboard and user interface is fully responsive for mobile and tablet devices.

+- **Localization and Internationalization**:
+  - Offer multi-language support to cater to a global audience.

 ## ❓ FAQs

 - **Q: Can I customize the email templates used by URM?**